ANTIPOLO – San Miguel finds itself in an eerily familiar situation after dropping its PBA Season 50 Commissioner’s Cup debut on Saturday evening.

 “I keep on telling them, we don’t want the last conference to happen to us again.”

-SMB did turn things around from that tepid start by finishing as the No. 1 team by elimination’s end with a 9-2 record, and eventually concluded its run by reclaiming the coveted Jun Bernardino Trophy at the expense of TNT.
+SMB did turn things around from that tepid start by finishing as the No. 1 team by elimination’s end with a 9-2 record.
+The team eventually concluded its run by reclaiming the coveted Jun Bernardino Trophy at the expense of TNT.

-That campaign even saw the traditional powerhouse win 10 consecutive games in a streak that lasted until the quarterfinals, in yet another example of how the league’s most successful franchise could turn it up whenever needed.
+That campaign even saw the traditional powerhouse win 10 consecutive games in a streak that lasted until the quarterfinals, in yet another example of how the league’s most successful franchise can turn it up when needed.

-As confident as he is with his charges’ abilities, Austria refuses to be complacent whatsoever, warning that it’s going to be far more challenging in the midseason joust given the amount of towering–and talented–imports of the other teams.
+As confident as he is in his charges’ abilities, Austria refuses to be complacent.
+Instead, he warned that it will be far more challenging in the midseason joust given the amount of towering — and talented — imports of the other teams.

 On Saturday alone, San Miguel struggled to contain Titan Ultra reinforcement Michael Gilmore, who finished with 28 points and 13 rebounds, and also collected an assist, three steals, and a block to submit a full line.